Blog

 Surface-to-surface contact in Abaqus allows for the simulation of various real-world scenarios, such as metal-to-metal contact, contact between different materials, contact between deformable bodies, and sliding or separation between surfaces.
 It enables the accurate representation of contact phenomena and is widely used in structural, mechanical, and multiphysics simulations to analyze the behavior of complex assemblies or systems where contact interactions play a significant role.
 Surface-to-surface contact can be specified in any step of the analysis, even in the initial step.
 To define it, go to the main menu bar, click on “Interaction,” then select “Create.”
 From there, choose the master and slave surfaces involved in the contact interaction.

-If you are faced with this issue at the beginning of the process, as illustrated in figure 1, you can solve this issue through three options in the “Edit Interaction” window (see Figure 2).
+If you are faced with this issue at the beginning of the process in the surface interaction Abaqus, as illustrated in figure 1, you can solve this issue through three options in the “Edit Interaction” window (see Figure 2).

 Fig-1-slave-master